vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/sample.md

 The `SAMPLE` clause takes samples evenly in the result set and returns the specified amount of data.

-!!! compatibility "Legacy version compatibility"

-    `SAMPLE` is a new clause added in Nebula Graph 2.6.0.

 `SAMPLE` can be used in `GO` statements only.
 The syntax is as follows:

 ```ngql